ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 .. _vault_ids:

-Vault Ids and Multiple Vault Passwords
+Vault IDs and Multiple Vault Passwords
 ``````````````````````````````````````

 *Available since Ansible 2.4*

-A vault id is an identifier for one or more vault secrets.
+A vault ID is an identifier for one or more vault secrets.
 Since Ansible 2.4,
 Ansible supports multiple vault passwords.
-Vault ids is a way to provide
+Vault IDs provide
-a label for a particular vault password.
+labels for individual vault passwords.

-Vault encrypted content can specify which vault id it was encrypted with.
+Vault-encrypted content can specify which vault ID it was encrypted with.

 Prior to Ansible 2.4, only one vault password could be used at a time, So any
 vault files or vars that needed to be decrypted all had to use the same password.